THINK ABOUT YOUR NEIGHBORHOOD

 - Everyone!

-Find Ways to Connect:
+Find Ways to Connect

 - Contact local organizations that care for others, such as assisted living facilities.
 See if there are ways you can help them prepare for emergencies.

 - Get trained by and volunteer for organizations that build community resilience.
-There are so many options!

 DIGITAL CONNECTIONS